CodingLife1024/blog-content/midnight-mass.md

 ![The Movie](https://github.com/CodingLife1024/blog-content/blob/main/images/mm.jpg?raw=true)

+One of the best series I have watched in recent times, which also got me started on director Mike Flanagan and his works, has been the 2021 series, Midnight Mass.

 Midnight Mass follows Riley Flynn, who is returning home years later following his tragic drunk driving accident.
 His home is in Crockett Island, a small and close-knit island village.
 At the center of the town is a small church, which is suffering from a lack of church participation (which according to some characters, is bad).
 His return after years of absence sets off a chain of events that set off the deep-seated tensions within the community.

 Amidst the minor upheaval of his return, the local church gets a new, younger priest, Father Paul as a temporary replacement to the old (and widely understood to be senile) Father Pruitt, who is supposedly on a religious trip.
 Soon after his arrival, strange incidents start happening.